-According to an alarming new analysis of the climate corpus, natural concept change can’t account for the dramatic saltations we’re witnessing in what scientists say the Earth’s climate means.
+Natural concept change can’t account for the dramatic saltations we’re seeing in what scientists say the Earth’s climate means, according to an alarming new analysis of the climate corpus.

-“Sometimes,” he confides, “I can’t even predict what a given term is going to mean by the time I finish a paper about it!
-People [who read my cli-psy research] are scared and confused.”
+“Sometimes,” he confides, “I can’t even predict what a given term is going to mean by the time I finish writing a paper about it!
+People [who read my climate psychology research] are scared and confused.”

-It’s even prompted Lewandowsky to rethink the legacy of a figure once dubbed the Chemical Ali of Climate Change for his predictions that children “won’t know what snow is.”
+It’s even prompted Lewandowsky to rethink the legacy of David Viner, a figure once dubbed the Chemical Ali of Climate Change for his predictions that children “won’t know what snow is.”

-“We all enjoy a good laugh at the expense of David Viner, but I suspect we might find the invoice coming back to us sooner than I suspect,” argues Lewandowsky.
+“We all enjoy a good laugh at his expense, but I suspect we might find the invoice coming back to us,” argues Lewandowsky.
 “Do your kids know the IPCC’s current definition of snow?
 When’s the last time you asked them?”

-For his part, he admits, “I’ve never tested my kids.
-Part of me is afraid of the outcome, I think.”
+For his part, he admits, “I’ve never tested them.
+Part of me is afraid to check.

 Most scholars are now unanimous: language change is real, it’s happening, our activity is to blame, and only human action can stop it.

-Suppose we’re right, but refuse to do anything, allowing our activity to continue.
+Suppose we’re right, but refuse to act, allowing our activity to continue.
 It’s not the end of the world… is it?

-The systems of meaning production fail; the coin of language no longer buys the cloth of thought; in language labs around the globe, dysphemism treadmills go Sisyphean and a million mice, dead of exhaustion, lie ejected about the place.
-Once the Satanic semantic centrifuges become perpetual confusion machines, they’ll have no more use for mouse… or man.
+The systems of meaning production fail; the coin of language no longer buys the cloth of thought; in language labs around the globe, dysphemism treadmills go Sisyphean and a million mice, dead of exhaustion, lie strewn about the place.
+Soon the Satanic semantic mills become perpetual confusion machines and have no more use for mice… or men.

 And this is your idea of not the end of the world?!

-But push the system too fast and the premises we take for granted flip their bools.
+But push the system too fast and the premises we take for granted flip their booleans.

-When that happens, say the scientists, and I tend to agree, then we may as well burn the journals and recycle the encyclopaediae.
-At that point, the only account of the natural world with any explanatory or predictive power will be Revelations.
+When that happens, say the scientists (and I tend to agree), we may as well burn the journals and recycle the encyclopaediae.
+At that point the only account of the natural world with any explanatory or predictive power will be the Book of Revelations.

 It’s a view increasingly shared by everyone.

-“Last time the English lexicon was in such rapid flux, starting around 1066, it seems to have caused the Norman conquest,” says Naomi Oreskes, who teaches logic.
+“Last time the English lexicon was in such rapid flux, starting around 1066, it seems to have caused the Norman invasion and conquest,” says Naomi Oreskes, who teaches logic.

-I have to wonder: is it too soon to say the inactivists have blood on their hands?
+I have to ask: is it too soon to say the inactivists have blood on their hands?

 “Too soon?
 Are you joking?
 Sometimes it’s hard to tell with you,” Oreskes rebukes me.

-“But no, it’s not too soon to say that, it’s too late.
+“But no, it’s not too soon, it’s too late.
+The time for saying stuff is over.
 Now we actually have to do something.”

 Unfortunately, that’s the last thing anyone wants to do.